 Recommendation: Gerber Long Sleeve Onesies (Bonus!
 Cuffed hands mean no mittens!)

-- Arnie and I laugh because I originally got three burp cloths in preparation for Josie, and legitimately believed that would be all we’d need.
+Arnie and I laugh because I originally got three burp cloths in preparation for Josie, and legitimately believed that would be all we’d need.
 Let’s just say that I now have about 30.
 Early on, and still now, I go through 1 or 2 per feeding.
 Josie had some reflux issues when she was born, and there was so. much. spit up during those first few months.
 It’s only now starting to get better and she’s five months old.
 Our favorites are the Gerber cloth diapers.
 They’re the most absorbent and pliable for quickly getting to messes.
+I know there are way cuter ones on the market but, for literal spit-up, I personally didn’t feel a need to overspend here.

 Recommendation: Gerber 10-pack of cloth diapers (Bonus!
 Turn into dust rags when done.)